orstavik/JoiEvents/docs/1d2_composedEvents/6_Pattern_BounceEvent.md

 # Pattern: BounceEvent

 In this chapter, we will look at three different models for how an event can propagate across shadowDOM borders: `composed: true`, `composed: false`, and `composed: bounce`.
-Of course, there is no such thing as a `composed: bounce` property, but here we will pretend there is and describe how it could/should work.
+Of course, there is no such thing as a `composed: bounce` property, but its usefulness is not only to understand the nature of `composed`, but especially complex events such as focus events.

 We use the following demo: